 Highlands home prices are not only among the most expensive in North Carolina, but Highlands real estate also consistently ranks among the most expensive in America.

-Highlands is a decidedly white-collar town, with fully 87.97% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Highlands is a town of sales and office workers, professionals and managers.
-There are especially a lot of people living in Highlands who work in sales jobs (18.35%), management occupations (16.46%) and teaching (9.07%).
+Highlands is a decidedly white-collar town, with fully 91.85% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Highlands is a town of service providers, sales and office workers, and professionals.
+There are especially a lot of people living in Highlands who work in management occupations (20.60%), sales jobs (15.02%), and personal care services (12.02%).